 2017 was a momentous year of growth and celebration.
 A successful tender to provide housing and homeless support within South Somerset saw YMCA Mendip welcome 22 new staff and set up 6 additional properties, to provide homes for young people 16-25yrs.
 The success continued when 3 years of funding was secured, which allowed sustainability and further development for our youth work; with 9 weekly youth clubs and project work within the community.
 2017 also saw YMCA Mendip celebrate its 125th Anniversary, with a celebration being held in Wells Cathedral.

-Since late 2017, YMCA Mendip and YMCA Bath Group have been collaborating, when both trustee groups agreed to work towards a merger.
+Since late 2017, YMCA Mendip and YMCA Bath Group started a collaboration, when both trustee groups agreed to work towards a merger.

-Due diligence was completed and from April 2018, both YMCAs have been led by a single Chief Executive.
-April 2019 brought a single senior leadership team together who are now closely working within the organisation.
+Due diligence was completed and from April 2018, both YMCAs were led by a single Chief Executive.
+April 2019 brought a single senior leadership team together who worked closely on bringing the two organisations together.

 To find out more about the history of the YMCA movement please visit: